O2, Three and Vodafone have joined EE in announcing price rises for pay-monthly mobile customers this year, MoneySavingExpert.com can reveal.

 Get Our Free Money Tips Email!

-I'm mid-contract – will I be able to leave penalty-free?
+I'm mid-contract – can I leave penalty-free?

-Unfortunately you won't be able to.
+Unfortunately you almost certainly won't be able to.
 Mobile firms CAN increase prices mid-contract in line with inflation without you being able to leave penalty-free, as long as they include a warning about this in their terms and conditions.
 Three, EE and O2 do, and Vodafone does for contracts taken out on or after 5 May 2016.

 There is a rule set by telecoms regulator Ofcom that means you can escape your contract penalty-free if you can successfully prove you've suffered "material detriment" as a result of a price increase – though it would be very hard to prove an RPI increase had caused this.